 Take Care of Planning

 Revisit your business plan and bring it up to date for your expanded aims.
 This is especially important if you’re planning to borrow money during your expansion.
 When you form a strategy and have an idea of the route you’ll take to meet goals, you stand much more chance of success.
+For instance, if you need storage buildings or more office space, you might Build in Utah with Sunward, or look to other areas that suit your needs, which means you need to get planning permission, draw up designs and more.

 You can also monitor your progress and change either your goals or your actions if things aren’t going as you expected.

-That can work both ways.
+This can work both ways.
 Your expansion might be even more successful than you originally hoped and you need to change your plans to incorporate even more expansion.
 On the other hand, maybe you’re struggling a little and need to rethink your time scale.

 Minimise the Risks